kleientertainment/Forge2018StatsPage/README.md

 The key for the language block is what shows on the language selector (*English*, for instance).
 Write here the **name of your language in its own language** (*English* in English, *Português* in Portuguese, for instance).

 The *date* block is used for the moment.js library to format dates according to your own language.
-If you want, check their (source locales)[https://github.com/moment/moment/tree/develop/src/locale] to see how they set them up for your language.
+If you want, check their [https://github.com/moment/moment/tree/develop/src/locale](source locales) to see how they set them up for your language.

 You can open the *forge2018.html* file on your browser to **test your translations** and see if everything works as you want before submitting.